Father of the nation

 Marissa Moorman is on the Editorial Board of Africa is a Country.
-She is Associate Professor of History at Indiana University.
+She is a Professor of African Cultural Studies at the University of Wisconsin at Madison.

 The art world largely Isabel dos Santos’s husband despite him being caught up in large scale corruption.